Tere Mast Mast Do Nain

-"Tere Mast Mast Do Nain" is an Indian Hindi song from the Bollywood film Dabangg starring Salman Khan and Sonakshi Sinha, directed by Abhinav Kashyap.
+"Tere Mast Mast Do Nain" is a song from the Hindi film Dabangg starring Salman Khan and Sonakshi Sinha, directed by Abhinav Kashyap.
 The song was released as a part of the film's soundtrack album on 20 August 2010.
 The music was composed by Sajid–Wajid and sung by Rahat Fateh Ali Khan and Shreya Ghoshal.
-Choreography is by Mahesh Limaye.
-The song is set in a busy market place.
-Chulbul Pandey (Salman Khan) was trying to impress Rajo (Sonakshi Sinha).
-When Chulbul Pandey finds that he was in love with Rajo, the Tere Mast Mast Do Nain song starts at this point.
+The choreography is by Mahesh Limaye.
+The song is set in a busy marketplace.
+Chulbul Pandey (Salman Khan) is trying to impress Rajo (Sonakshi Sinha).
+The Tere Mast Mast Do Nain song starts when Chulbul Pandey finds that he is in love with Raj.
+The title translates to "Your two beautiful eyes".
+Throughout the song, the lyrics express how these eyes have stolen the peace of the admirer's heart, leading to a deep sense of longing and admiration.